jaspector

 For OSSF work, installer must request OSSF inspection at least five working days before the system will be ready.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Shelby County Emergency Management (floodplain contact); Angelina and Neches River Authority OSSF Program (septic); Shelby County 9-1-1 Addressing before applying.
+Source: Shelby County Emergency Management (floodplain contact); Angelina and Neches River Authority OSSF Program (septic); Shelby County 9-1-1 Addressing ↗

 No public Shelby County general building permit requirement exists for ordinary construction in unincorporated areas.
 ANRA requires OSSF permitting for applicable on-site sewage facilities.
 Floodplain review may apply in mapped flood hazard areas.

-Typical processing time is ANRA: OSSF permit processing usually completed within a matter of days, though state law allows up to 30 days..
+Building permit processing times in unincorporated Shelby County, TX typically run ANRA: OSSF permit processing usually completed within a matter of days, though state law allows up to 30 days..
+Timelines can vary based on project complexity and current department workload.